How the Xero grad program invests in you

 You may need to take a technical test

-For technical roles, you’ll need to complete a HackerRank test.
-While it’s not all about the test results, this is a language-agnostic testing platform that helps us understand what level and range of skills you currently have.
-You can take a practice test right now at HackerRank.
+For most technical roles, you’ll need to complete a HackerRank test.
+While it’s not all about the test results, this is a language-agnostic testing platform that helps us understand your level of technical knowledge.

 You don’t need a degree to apply